Change Detection 2026 guidelines

 Note that the TREC submission system enforces limits on the runtag: it must be 20 characters or less and can only include letters, numbers, hyphens, periods (not as the first character), and underscores.
 It must also be unique.
 Traditionally runtags start with your team name or an abbreviation thereof, for example "nist-cd1".

 The question identifier qid is either the qid of a question in the topic file, or an identifier that starts with your runtag if the question is newly proposed by your system.
 Proposed questions are considered to be part of the set of questions for that topic from that day forward.
-Proposed questions must include a question-text field on the first day they appear, containing the question.

 The question-rank is an integer greater than or equal to zero.
 Ties between questions will be broken arbitrarily.